Pain & Injury Clinic, Spalding

-STRUGGLING WITH BACK PAIN?
-FIND SPECIALIST HELP FOR BACK ACHE IN SPALDING, LINCOLNSHIRE
+SPECIALIST HELP FOR BACK PAIN AND BACK ACHE WITH GREG AT STATE 11 IN SPALDING, LINCOLNSHIRE

-Back pain is one of the leading causes of disability in the world, with figures suggesting that anywhere between one in three to one in six people in the UK have back pain at any one time.
-Traditional medical intervention is often painkillers and exercise - but many people are dissatisfied with this, and choose to seek private help instead.
+Back pain is one of the leading causes of disability own the world, with figures suggesting that anywhere between one in three, to one in six people in the UK have back pain at any one time.

 Back pain is a common issue that affects people of all ages and lifestyles, although it is often more common in older people, people who are overweight and people who are struggling with stress or other emotional issues.